 We also provide the brochures for the School Gardens Awards, which are sold at the show to raise money for CRASH, the construction industry’s charity tackling homelessness.

-BAM staff from across all businesses have volunteers their time
+BAM staff from across all businesses have volunteered their time

 All the gardens are created to the highest standards and over the years they have been judged against various awards: the RHS Malvern School Garden Awards, Campaign for the Protection of Rural England (CPRE) Awards and our own BAM Show Award, which aims to award sustainability and project management skills throughout the build.